itpp-labs/website-addons/stock_picking_barcode/README.rst

  Barcode scanner support for Stock Picking
 ===========================================

-The module allow you to process Pickings by barcode scanner via special page /barcode/web (the same as it was in odoo 8.0)
+The module allows you to process Pickings by barcode scanner via special page /barcode/web (the same as it was in odoo 8.0)

 Credits
 =======